Meera-12-eng/Medical-Pharmacy-Assistant/README.md

 Chunk Overlap: 160
 ```

-The final processed knowledge base contains:
+The overlap helps preserve context when a medical statement spans the boundary between two chunks.

+---

+# 📦 Chunk Statistics

+After chunking, the selected dataset contained:

 ```text
 66,582 chunks
 ```

-Chunking was performed to improve semantic retrieval and ensure that retrieved context remains focused and manageable.
+Approximately 2,410 chunks were shorter than 50 characters.

+These short chunks were inspected manually through samples and were not removed automatically because many represented valid short medical information such as:

+* Active ingredients
+* Dosage information
+* Warnings
+* Contraindications

 ---

 # 🧠 Embeddings

-Each chunk was converted into a vector representation using:
+Each medical chunk was converted into a vector representation using:

 **BAAI/bge-base-en-v1.5**